 If you can make sense of a particular website’s organizational pattern, you can bypass the site’s navigation altogether by trying to predict the address of a web page you would like to see.
 If you liked the May, 1999 article on juggling, you could “hack” the URL to check what kind of articles might be posted at “www.mysite.com/features/[current year]/[current month]/”.

 In this section, I demonstrate how an Internet user might hack a URL in order to use (rather than simply read) a page I happened to find deep within a university web site.
-The page I found lacked the navigation features that turn a static text document into a useful, living hypertext.
+The page I found lacked some of the important navigation features that turn a static text document into a useful, living hypertext.

 URL-hacking in Action